ljw1004/csharpspec/csharp/classes.md

 The signature of a unary operator consists of the operator token (`+`, `-`, `!`, `~`, `++`, `--`, `true`, or `false`) and the type of the single formal parameter.
 The return type is not part of a unary operator's signature, nor is the name of the formal parameter.

 The `true` and `false` unary operators require pair-wise declaration.
 A compile-time error occurs if a class declares one of these operators without also declaring the other.
-The `true` and `false` operators are described further in §7.12.2 and §7.20.
+The `true` and `false` operators are described further in [User-defined conditional logical operators](expressions.md#user-defined-conditional-logical-operators) and [Boolean expressions](expressions.md#boolean-expressions).

 The following example shows an implementation and subsequent usage of `operator ++` for an integer vector class:
 ```csharp